Harvard-Neutrino/TAMBO-MC/README.md

 We have found that the most straightforward way to get the Python dependencies to play nice in TAMBOSim is by setting up a clean Python virtual environment, or venv.
 Let’s do that first.

 ### [1.1] Python venv
 We’ll assume that you have a relatively recent version of Python installed.
-We have found that version 3.12.4 works well.
+We have found that version 3.12.4 works well, but other relatively modern versions should work fine too.
 Create a fresh venv by running `python -m venv /path/to/tambo_venv`.
 Go ahead and activate this venv using `source /path/to/tambo_venv/bin/activate`.

 ### [1.2] PROPOSAL
 PROPOSAL is the library that we use to propoagate charged leptons and is easiest to install using pip.
 Run `pip install proposal` to install it.